 F. Formation Times: Staging is from 4:00 pm to 6:00 pm on the afternoon of July 4.
-Specific locations for various units, how the parade is organized, and other important information will be mailed under separate cover following acceptance by the Committee of the participant.
+Specific locations for various units, how the parade is organized, and other important information will be e-mailed to the person submitting the application, following acceptance by the Committee of the participant.

 G. Entry Fees Due with Application; Refund Rules:

-- Applications from business or commercial entrants: Applications from business or commercial entrants (including LARGE non-profit associations) must be accompanied by an Entry Fee of $175.00; this applies whether the unit is a float, mobile unit, marching unit, etc. If you have any question as to whether your group falls within this category, please call 410-879-4245.
+- Applications from business or commercial entrants: Applications from business or commercial entrants, Foundations and large non-profit associations must be accompanied by an Entry Fee of $175.00; this applies whether the unit is a float, mobile unit, marching unit, etc. If you have any question as to whether your group falls within this category, please call 410-879-4245.
 The application will not be considered until the fee is received.
 If an application is NOT accepted, the Committee will refund the Application Fee less a $10 service charge.

 - Applications from units sponsored by small non-profit associations Applications from units sponsored by small non-profit associations, civic organizations, churches or clubs (including scout packs, car clubs, etc.), or personal entries, must be accompanied by an Entry Fee of $10.00, payable with the application.
 If you have any question as to whether your group falls within this category, please call 410-879-4245.
 The application will not be considered until the fee is received.
 Since the fee is the same as the service charge, if an application is NOT accepted, there will be no refund.